bechtleperings/vocab-entity-annotation-framework/docs/properties/explanation.md

 In the final step the resulting content is feed back to Datenraum as proposal for new edges.
 As this means a publication of our results to Datenraum we set the Detail of the corresponding statements in the entitygraph to:
 > `eav:status "published"`

+# LLM usage

+Our default LLM is ...